Amalgam Facilitation Hub

 Facilitating successfully takes practice and planning.
 The facilitator is responsible for designing the energy, setting rules, and guiding activities in an event.

-For Amalgam, jams and classes are primary events with facilitator roles.
+For Amalgam, jams and classes are the primary events with facilitator roles.
 The craft of welcoming people and leading warm-ups, games, skill building activities, potential feedback, and closing fit into a facilitator’s job.

 High-quality facilitation makes attendees feel energized, wanting more improv, and part of the community.
 Facilitation takes energy and we hope facilitators leave fulfilled and the experience added to their lives.
 We also believe in limiting the number of attendees to an appropriate size to make events personal and ensure equitable participation.
+For Open and Femme Jams, focus activities towards beginner improvisers and aim for fun over perfect form.

 We believe everyone should be able to participate in an event.
 Read our guide on accommodations here.